chinnukalaichinnapetchi/RN_SqliteJsondata/README.md

 When user search value  of object and it will be compared to each key then retrun a matched  array of object

-if you check your  value with each key in object sql query like blew ` WHERE json_extract(json_each.value,'$.${key}') LIKE '%${text}%'`.join(" OR ");
+1.if you check your  value with each key in object sql query like blew ` WHERE json_extract(json_each.value,'$.${key}') LIKE '%${text}%'`.join(" OR ");

 2.if you check your search value with specified key in object sql query like below